Small Business Loans & SBA Loans in Texas

 Accounts receivable financing is an alternative form of business financing in which your unpaid invoices serve as collateral for a lump disbursement of funds.

-PeopleFund has become very popular for microloans and other small business lending projects.
+PeopleFund has become very popular for microloans and other lending projects up to $5 million, due to their BIPOC and SBA loan programs.

-Texas Trust Credit Union has several branches throughout the state.
-Check in with this or your local credit union to learn more about its small business options.
+Texas Trust Credit Union has several branches throughout the state that offer real estate loans, permanent financing, and business credit.
+Check in with your local branch to learn more about its small business options.

-Texas Capital Bank provides a strong array for commercial loans for small businesses.
+Texas Capital Bank provides a strong array of commercial loans for public and private companies with annual revenue up to $25 million.

 Bank of Texas is a preferred SBA lender and offers both SBA 7(a) and SBA 504 loans.